FerretDB/FerretDB/website/blog/2024-05-27-deploy-ferretdb-kubernetes-taikun-cloudworks.md

 ferretdb-service     ClusterIP   10.233.22.188   <none>        27017/TCP   3m36s
 ```

-The ferretdb-service acts as the ClusterIP service, and allows you to connect to the FerretDB instance within the Kubernetes cluster (`10.233.22.188:27017`).
+The `ferretdb-service` acts as the `ClusterIP` service, and allows you to connect to the FerretDB instance within the Kubernetes cluster (`10.233.22.188:27017`).

-Run a MongoDB shell to connect to FerretDB:
+Run a `mongosh` to connect to FerretDB:

 ```sh
 kubectl -n ferretdb run mongosh --image=rtsp/mongosh --rm -it -- bash